All Episodes

 Is there some reason why the director of the FBI can't say the word heaven?

-I mean, seriously, and then what's the deal with this drone flying around?
+And then what's the deal with this drone flying around?

 I mean, there are a lot of questions here, and the official narrative is not making any sense.

-Uh however, at the same time, it doesn't mean that we know who did it yet.
+However, at the same time, it doesn't mean that we know who did it yet.

 It's still too early.

-But maybe we will, maybe we never will.
+Maybe we never will.

 I just don't know.

-I mean, uh, don't be ridiculous.
+I mean, don't be ridiculous.

 It's not anti-Semitic to think that Israel assassinated somebody.

-I mean, it's it's a that's what they do, you know.
+I mean, that's what they do.

-I mean, it doesn't mean that you hate Jews to actually credit Israel with being incredibly capable at killing people because you know Netanyahu even brags about he gave he gave President Trump a golden pager.
+I mean, it doesn't mean that you hate Jews to actually credit Israel with being incredibly capable at killing people because Netanyahu even bragged about.

 What do you think that indicated?